luponix/Overload-Buglist/README.md

  # Update and Improve
+  Olmod
+   1. Make it selectable wether the rearview should appear left or right

   Auto Select
    1. AutoSelect should be disabled by default when no config is found
    2. The config should be profile dependant. how does olmod handle that in general ? should it be its own file ?